syedaquib77/gitops/scenario2/intro.md

 ### Welcome !

-In this scenario we'll learn how to list all pods in the cluster.
+In this scenario we'll learn how to Install Argo CD

 **HAVE FUN**